• Summer hours for in-person registration are Monday-Thursday from 8:30 a.m. – 6 p.m. Register online 24/7.

 Overview

-Multi-factor authentication is a process where a user is prompted during the sign-in process for an additional form of identification, such as to enter a code on their mobile phone or to approve a notification in a mobile phone app.
+Multi-Factor Authentication is a process where a user is prompted during the sign-in process for an additional form of identification, such as to enter a code on their mobile phone or to approve a notification in a mobile phone app.

 Multi-Factor Authentication works by requiring two or more of the following authentication methods: